aakyol1/starter-hugo-academic/content/project/do-long-term-institutional-investors-prefer-future-focused-ceos/index.md

 ---
 title: Do long-term institutional investors prefer future-focused CEOs?
+date: 2021-06-16T00:00:00.000Z
 summary: We report that institutional investors hold more stock in firms with past-focused CEOs.
-date: 2022-10-01T00:00:00Z
 draft: false
 featured: false
 authors: